-- Ignored Epiphany: If you decide the Judge is right, but attack him anyway.
+- Ignored Epiphany: If you decide the Judge is right, but fight him anyway.

-- My God, What Have I Done?: Even if you interpret the Batter's actions as being for the best and don't side against him, nearly every player probably feels this way by the end of the game.
+- My God, What Have I Done?: Even if you view the Batter's actions as being for the best and don't side against him, nearly every player probably feels this way by the end of the game.

 - Leaning on the Fourth Wall: Zacharie addresses you several times, mentioning how it's all just a video game.
 The Judge is the only other person to address you often, and he views you as a puppeteer.

 - Walking Spoiler: Although your presence as a character is evident from the start, discussing what happens to you is kind of a spoiler by virtue of the twists.

-- You Bastard!: Killing the Critic-burnt calling for help in the subway and Hugo, both of whom don't attack you and the Batter refuses to escape from.
+- You Bastard!: Killing the Critic Burnt calling for help in Zone 3's subway and Hugo, both of whom don't attack you and the Batter refuses to escape from.
 The Judge later calls you out personally for your cruel actions.